masonbedard/intro-to-programming-with-swift/README.md

 <br>
 ## Variables

-A variable is a box that can hold something inside of it.
-When you have many boxes, you want to give them labels so that you can tell which box is which.
+We use variables so that our programs will work for multiple values and not only the ones we enter manually ourselves.
+You'll learn more about that in furture lessons.
+For now, though, let's learn how we make and use these variables.

-In Swift, you can put something inside of a labeled box using the '=' sign.
-For now, whenever we label a box, we also want to put something inside of it.
+A variable is like a box.
+Boxes generally hold things, and when you have many boxes, you want to give them labels so that you can tell which box is which.
+In Swift, you can label a box using the keyword 'var,' and you can put something inside of a box using the '=' sign.
+For now, anytime we label a box, we will also put something inside of it.
 Here is how:

 ```
 var myBox = 5